jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-2024+Objectives.md

     - orgs that believe they will be the target of a lawsuit have a duty to preserve digital evidence

 - 7.1.5 Artifacts (e.g., data, computer, network, mobile device)
-  - Forensic artifacts: remnants of a system or network breach/attempted breach, which and may or may not be relevant to an investigation or response
+  - Forensic artifacts: remnants of a system or network breach/attempted breach, which may or may not be relevant to an investigation or response
   - Artifacts can be found in numerous places, including:
     - computer systems
     - web browsers